rettersoft/docs/src/pages/docs/cli/commands.md

 ---
 title: Commands
-description: You can run "rio -h" to see the list of all available commands.
+description: You can run "rio --help" to see the list of all available commands.
 ---

-You can run "rio -h" to see the list of all available commands.
+You can run "rio --help" to see the list of all available commands.

 * `--help`: Show help.
 * `--version`: Show version number.